MaggiccPierrick/lifise-api/doc/user.md

     "lastname": "Doe",
     "email_address": "john@doe.com",
     "did_token": "xxx",
-    "user_uuid": ""                     # optional, only used if the user has been invited and pre-registered by MetaBank }
+    "user_uuid": ""                     # optional, only used if the user has been invited and pre-registered by LiFiSe }
 ```
 RESPONSE